-Google Inc. (GOOG), the largest Web search provider, didn’t infringe Oracle Corp.
-(ORCL)’s patents in developing Android software, a federal jury found in the second phase of an intellectual-property trial in San Francisco.
+Google Inc. (GOOG:US), the largest Web search provider, didn’t infringe Oracle Corp.
+(ORCL:US)’s patents in developing Android software, a federal jury found in the second phase of an intellectual-property trial in San Francisco.

 The 10-person jury ruled unanimously today that neither of the two patents at issue was infringed.
 Jurors found May 7 that Google infringed Oracle’s copyrights and deadlocked on whether it was “fair use,” denying Oracle the ability to seek as much as $1 billion in damages from the search engine company.
 Last year Oracle said copyright damages could amount to $6 billion.